AndrewUsesGit/PayerTrackingExercise/README.md

         dotnet run PayerTracking.Api.csproj

-6. Stop the api at any time with Ctrl+C
+6. Stop the api at any time with Ctrl+C.

 ### MacOS Detailed
 1. Download and install the latest .NET6 SDK for your CPU architecture from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+2. Restart your computer.
-2. Download or clone this project onto your machine.
+3. Download or clone this project onto your machine.
-3. Open a new terminal window.
+4. Open a new terminal window.
-4. Navigate to the folder containing the main api csproj file using
+5. Navigate to the folder containing the main api csproj file using

         cd your/local/path/here/PayerTrackingExerciseRootFolder/PayerTracking.Api